Hitchcock Center for the Environment: Education center

 The Hitchcock Center for the Environment provides environmental education programs to more than 10,000 children and adults each year, with a focus on pre-K to 12th grade education.
 Education is based on the principal that hands-on experience outside the classroom is as important as what is learned in the classroom.
 Programs focus on teaching ecological systems and environmental responsibility.
 The outdoor nature of the programming was proven beneficial during the 2020 COVID-19 pandemic, as students were able to continue learning safely in an outdoor environment.

 Community resource

 Being a Net-Energy Positive building with a 6000 USgal reservoir of potable water, the Hitchcock Center is a very resilient and sustainable building to be accessed by the community for educational resources.
 Located on Hampshire College's campus, the Center provides a direct benefit to the community and is accessible by local transportation services.
 The natural landscape provides enjoyable outdoor opportunities for all visitors.

+Henry Street salamander tunnels

+There are tunnels to assist salamanders in crossing a street in Amherst; they are called the Henry Street salamander tunnels.
+Some salamanders miss the tunnels and try to cross Henry Street.
+In 2024 the town of Amherst announced that they would close Henry street for two days (February 28 and 29th, 2024) so that salamanders would not be run over by cars.
+The town also installed temporary signs to alert drivers.
+The Hitchcock Center for the Environment partnered with the town to arrange for volunteers to assist salamanders that do not use the salamander tunnels.
+Many citizens of Amherst and college students come to watch the crossing each year.